JJOSHTECH/bumper/docs/Docker.md

 A docker-compose example can be found in the ["example" folder](https://github.com/bmartin5692/bumper/tree/master/example/docker-compose).

-The docker-compose starts two services:
-- bumper itself
-- nginx proxy, which redirects MQTT traffic on port `443` to port `8883`

-The redirection is required as the app v2+ and robots with a newer firmware are connecting to the mqtt server on port 433.
+The docker-compose starts a single `bumper` service.
+MQTT now listens on port `443` directly, so an external proxy is no longer required for most setups.